tkloht/react-video-cover/README.md

 ```
 It is also available as Example 3 on the demo-page.

+## Props

+### videoOptions
+**type:** Object
+**default:** `undefined`
+All members of videoOptions will be passed as props to the video-tag.

+### style
+**type:** Object
+**default:**  `undefined`

+Additional styles which will be merged with those defined by this component.
+Please note that some styles are not possible to override, in particular:
+  - object-fit: cover (when the fallback is not used)
+  - position: relative and overflow: hidden (when the fallback is used)

+### className
+**type:** String
+**default:**  `undefined`
+Use this to set a custom className.

+### forceFallback
+**type:** Boolean
+**default:**  `false`
+This component will use object-fit: cover if available, that is in all modern browsers except IE.
+This prop forces use of the fallback.
+This is helpful during troubleshooting,
+but apart from that you should not use it.

+### remeasureOnWindowResize
+**type:** Boolean
+**default:**  `false`
+If set, an event listener on window-resize is added when the Fallback is used.
+It will re-evaluate the aspect-ratio and update the styles if necessary.
+This has no effect if the fallback is not used.
+The classic example where it makes sense to use this is when using a background video.
+If you need to react to different events to re-measure the aspect-ratio please see the onFallbackDidMount prop.

+### onFallbackDidMount
+**type:** Function
+**default:**  `undefined`
+Will be executed when the Fallback is mounted.
+The only parameter is a function, which can be used to force a re-measuring, for example after the size of the surrounding container has changed.
+Please note that this will only be invoked if the fallback is used, that is in IE.
+See ResizableCoverExample for an example implementation.

+### onFallbackWillUnmount
+**type:** Function
+**default:**  `undefined`
+Will be executed before the Fallback unmounts.
+You probably want to use this to clear any event-listeners added in onFallbackDidMount.

 ## Development
 To start a webpack-dev-server with the examples: